paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-013-drug-abuse-prevention-and-control.md

 (1) the controlled substance is delivered by the pharmacy to the prescribing practitioner or the practitioner administering the controlled substance, as applicable, at the location listed on the practitioner’s certificate of registration issued under this subchapter;

-(2) the controlled substance is a narcotic drug in schedule III, IV, or V to be administered for the purpose of maintenance or detoxification treatment and is to be administered by injection or implantation;
+(2) the controlled substance is a drug in schedule III, IV, or V to be administered—

+  (A) by injection or implantation for the purpose of maintenance or detoxification treatment; or

+  (B) subject to a risk evaluation and mitigation strategy pursuant to [section 355–1 of this title](./chapter-009-federal-food-drug-and-cosmetic-act.md#section-355-1) that includes elements to assure safe use of the drug described in subsection (f)(3)(E) of such section, including a requirement for post-administration monitoring by a health care provider;

 (3) the pharmacy and the practitioner are authorized to conduct the activities specified in this section under the law of the State in which such activities take place;